aamazie/mewtwo/README.txt

 This Rust script provides a robust way to scan files or directories for hidden RATs by checking for known signatures within bytecode, and it can be easily expanded or integrated with other analysis tools.

-DISCLAIMER: This code is meant as a conceptual solution and please review the code in order to address issues on your own system.